statelyai/xstate/docs/guides/typescript.md

 We recommend you commit the generated files (`filename.typegen.ts`) to the repository.
 We currently don't have a way to generate the files en masse on a CI, for instance via a CLI.

 If you want to remove the generated file, just remove the `tsTypes` attribute from your machine and it'll stop being generated.

+### Known limitations

+#### Always transitions/raised events

+Actions/services/guards/delays might currently get incorrectly annotated if they are called "in response" to always transitions or raised events.
+We are working on fixing this, both in XState and in the typegen.

 ## Config Objects